kellystuard/azk8terraform/README.md

-<p class="callout warning>Important: Creation of these resources costs money.
+<p class="callout warning">Important: Creation of these resources costs money.
 Make sure to follow the "When You are Done" section, or the resources will stay and you will be charged.</p>

 ## Environment Configuration